adammccormack/CV/README.md

 ### Analytical ###

 - Part of what drew me to programming was its analytical nature, it resonates with me as I have always innately been curious about how things work and sought to understand them at a deeper level.
-In my role at St George’s, I analysed many types of enrolment and course data to provide breakdown reports explaining the data.
+I think this is another reason why I love art and learned the fundamentals of illustration, colour theory and design because as an artist you have to learn how to analyse and breakdown and truly understand what you're looking it in order to understand the rules of the physical world around us (i.e. light and material), then once you learn these rules you can manipulate them and use them to create believable things from your imagingation.

 ### Creative ###